 Extra cost to keep in mind: Ferry prices are more expensive in the evenings and highest at night, over weekends and holidays.

-Getting to Macau from Hong Kong
+How to get to Macau from Hong Kong

 Getting to Macau is fairly easy and convenient, especially with the Macau ferries and China’s new mega-bridge from Hong Kong to Macau.
 Some people even fly from Hong Kong to Macau via helicopter too, which is rather costly – but only takes 15 min!